sherrillmix/hivPair/README.md

 # Code for the paper "Resistance to type 1 interferons is a major determinant of HIV-1 transmission fitness"

 ## Data
 The data used in the paper is in [`data/Iyer2016_Data.csv`](data/Iyer2016_Data.csv).
+All columns are as described in the paper.
+The "Censored IFNbeta Vres" is TRUE where the measurement of IFNbeta Vres was lower than the limit of detection and so the true measurement should be less than or equal the value in the "IFNbeta Vres" column.

 ## Necessary packages
 The code uses several packages.
 If you'd like to install them all in one shot, you can do:

     install.packages(c('cluster','rstan','vioplot','png','vipor','ROCR','pROC'))

-The code also uses that `parallel` package but that is included in base R and should not require installation.
+The code also uses the `parallel` package but that is included in base R and should not require installation.
 Versions used in the paper were:

 Package|Version
 -------|---------